 Alternative: Copy the URL and send it to your phone

-You can get the URL for your VR world directly by choosing "See HTML in new window" under the Run Code button.
+You can get the URL for your VR world directly by choosing "Open" next to the Run and Clear buttons.

 This will open up your world in a new window.
 Your browser may block this window pop up, in which case you'll need to allow pop ups:

 Now you should see your world in a new window.
 The URL for the world is in the window:

 Copy this URL and send it to your phone either over email or text.
 Alternatively, you can manually type out the URL in your phone's browser.

 Open this URL in your phone's browser (Chrome or Safari work best) and you should see your Virtual Reality creation loaded on your phone!

 Pressing the VR Goggle Button switches the world from 2D view into VR view:

 Once you've pressed the button you should be prompted to turn your phone sideways and insert it into a cardboard holder:

 Once you turn your phone sideways the world will be displayed as two separate images, one for each eye: